How reliable are your VAT rates?

 - Websites, site hosting services, and internet service providers.

-When should I charge VAT on digital products?
+When should I charge EU VAT?

 It depends on where you and your customer are located.
 We’ve written a comprehensive overview of the VAT rules.
 A business customer is exempt under a reverse-charge mechanism, but you are responsible for validating their VAT number first.